 For the 2020 to 2021 academic year, the Department for Education (DfE) is providing laptops, tablets and connectivity support to schools, colleges, other FE institutions, academy trusts (trusts) and local authorities (LAs) to help children and young people access remote education during the coronavirus (COVID-19) pandemic.
-Laptops, tablets, 4G routers and free mobile data have been made available, if there is no existing access to a device or for children without access to fixed broadband, for:
+Laptops and tablets have been made available, if there is no existing access to a device or for children for:

 - disadvantaged children in years 3 to 11 and young people in 16 to 19 education whose face-to-face education is disrupted